BUYER FREQUENTLY ASKED QUESTIONS

 › Computer Tip: To search for a topic by searching for a specific word or phrase on this page (such as “lender,” or “commission”), type Control+F (or Command+F on a Mac) and then enter your word or phase in the search box that will appear somewhere on your screen.
 Click “Next” to find each instance of your word.

-» SHOULD WE BE BRACING FOR ANOTHER REAL ESTATE DOWNTURN?
+» SHOULD WE BE ANTICIPATING ANOTHER REAL ESTATE DOWNTURN?

 The market value of assets such as real estate naturally rises and falls in cycles.
 But informed observers mostly agree that the exceptional “downturn” that happened in about 2008 was the result of several extraordinary conditions that came together at the same time.
 One of the major components was unrealistic home value expectations on the part of both home buyers and re-financing homeowners.

-Home value recovery since the downturn has been slow but steady.
-Now, in our post-Covid market, we’re seeing a milder version of the over-asking-price buying frenzy of the 2008-era market.
+In our post-Covid market we saw a milder version of the over-asking-price buying frenzy of the 2008-era market.
 Will a severe downturn happen again?
 No one knows for certain, of course, and no one can say when, but a mild downturn, at least, is always likely after an upward spike.
-But in our coastal California area, and especially in the relatively affordable manufactured home market, any downturn would likely be mild.
+But in our coastal California area, and especially in the relatively affordable manufactured home market, any downturn is likely to be mild.
 Immediately after such an event, and for the foreseeable future, home costs in our area are likely to continue their upward trend.

 » IS THE PROCESS OF BUYING A MOBILEHOME DIFFERENT FROM OTHER REAL ESTATE PURCHASES?